ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-fido-passkey.md

 In this way we no longer store the user passwords, but only their public key which can be shared openly.

+For a deeper understanding and visual examples, check out the video below.

+{% include youtube-player.html id='lRFeuSH9t44' aspect-ratio='21:9' %}

 ## Create a new Spring Boot application

 In our Spring Boot application, we are going to handle the registration and login.